 It is preferred that ITAS Academic Excellence Program tutorials take place on campus.
 Apart from this, the tutorials can take place at any time agreed between the student and the tutor, except during times of the student’s scheduled lectures, (course) tutorials and workshops.
 Murrup Barak allocates the maximum number of tuition hours but is not involved with scheduling the time/s or booking the venue for tutorials to be conducted.

 Murrup Barak has a limited amount of space available for tutorials.
-As demand for these spaces is high, advance bookings are recommended.
-Please email Dean Heta to check availability.
+Please book these through the student success team.

 What are the boundaries of the tutor’s role?